LGBTQ rights in Bangladesh: Gender identity

 A project has been initiated to offer government-built houses to individuals who are homeless or lack land ownership.
 Notably, the scheme includes transgender people for the first time, garnering widespread appreciation.
 As part of this initiative, at least 140 members of the transgender community have been provided housing across the country, enabling them to establish new sources of livelihood.
+In Bangladesh, where the national population exceeds 170 million, there are approximately 12,000 transgender individuals.